 Maximise the benefits of your SRS account

-You may think, “Shouldn’t I just maintain my retirement savings and save for rainy days ahead?”
-But have you thought about the impact that inflation over time would have on your nest egg?
-Unlike CPF funds which earn 2.5% interest per annum, the interest rate on SFS funds is fixed at 0.05% per annum.
-Thus, it’s crucial that you invest your funds to stay ahead of the inflation.
+Furthermore, unlike CPF funds which earn 2.5% interest per annum, the interest rate on SRS funds is fixed at 0.05% per annum.
+It’s probably not such a great idea to just maintain your retirement savings and save for rainy days ahead.
+Thus, it’s crucial that you invest your funds to stay ahead of inflation.

 It is easy to invest with your SRS money, but first you need to be clear about what you want to invest in.
 If you’re unfamiliar with investment products, read up on the many types of investments permitted for SRS and understand their advantages and disadvantages.

-Be sure that you are educated on basic investment concepts, such as risks vs returns; simple financial ratios; passive vs active investing and diversification.
+Familiarise yourself with basic investment concepts, such as risks vs returns; simple financial ratios; passive vs active investing; and diversification.
 A good financial advisor will be able to explain them to you and help work out your risk profile.

 Consider fees which may come with the investment as different banks/firms may charge different brokerage and transaction fees, or offer different incentives and promotions.
-Should you choose to invest in stocks using your SRS account contributions, consider starting a DBS Vickers account with us.
+Should you choose to invest in stocks using your SRS account contributions, you can do so through a DBS Vickers account.

-Know that all profits made from investing your SRS contributions will return to your SRS account.
-Make use of your SRS account contributions prudently.
+Finally, know that all profits made from investing your SRS contributions will return to your SRS account.

 If you fall into the higher income brackets, the tax reduction from maxing out the SRS contribution for the year can be significant.
-For example:
+(The maximum contribution allowed by Singapore citizens / Permanent Residents is S$15,300, and foreigners can contributed up to S$35,700.)

 Knowing when to withdraw